Pepperi-Addons/system-design/index.md

 An addon can be developed for a single environment or for multiple environments.

+An environment is comprised of the addons available in the environment, and the tenants that exist in the environment.

 Separate environments can be deployed on different AWS regions, or even a different AWS account entirely.
 We currently have 3 environments production, staging and eu.

 ### Tenant
+A tenant is basically an account in an environment.
+A tenant can only exist in one single environment.
+A tenant can have a single user or multiple users.
+Users in an environment can be assigned different roles (eg. Admin, Buyer or custom roles).
+Each tenant's data within an environment is fully decoupled and segregated.
+Addons are installed on a tenant, meaning that each tenant can have a different set of addons installed and/or different versions of addons installed.

 ### Server Side